D1qm0nd/D1qm0nd/README.md

-## Welcome to my profile👋
+## Hello, I am Max 👋

-My name is Max, I have been a developer since 2020, starting in 2022 I specialize in the .NET Core/ASP.NET Core platform.
+I have been a developer since 2020, starting in 2022 I specialize in the .NET Core/ASP.NET Core platform.
 On this GitHub I post my libraries to facilitate coding on this platform, fork attractive projects in order to complement or create an alternative to them.
 Also here are my demo pet projects.

 ## Collaboration